BittermanLab/OncoRABBITS/src/README.md

 - `/src/request_generator`: This directory contains the code that processes the combined DataFrame and generates the batch requests for the GPT-4 OpenAI API.

 - `/src/evaluation`: This directory contains the code that processes the batch responses from the API and evaluates the generated questions.

+- `/src/coral_count`: This directory contains the code for loading, batching, and evaluating the coral dataset